openid/fapi/fapi-ciba.md

 however further security considerations that should be taken into account when implementing this specification.

+It is strongly recommended to use OAuth 2 redirect based flows secured by [@!FAPI1.1], [@!FAPI1.2] or [@!FAPI2] for the same device use cases because decoupled flows suffer from session binding limitations that are not present in redirect flows.
+This specification is designed to cater for cross device and user not present scenarios.

 ## Authentication sessions started without a users knowledge or consent

 As this specification allows the client to initiate an authentication request it is